iLib-js/iLib/README.md

 plus a lot more.

 Only need some of that?
-That's okay, there's a way to make smaller versions of ilib that only include the classes you need and only the locales you need.
+That's okay, there's a way to make smaller versions of ilib that only include the classes you need and only the locales you need using webpack.

 What Locales Does it Support?
 ------